KPZ models: height-gradient fluctuations and the tilt method: Results for several models and equations

 \section{Results for several models and equations}

-\paragraph*{\bf RSOS model.} The interface evolution of the \mbox{(1+1)}-dimensional RSOS model is established by the following rule: choosing a random column, if the height of its two first-neighbouring columns are greater or equal to the chosen one, it grows one unit.
+\paragraph*{\bf RSOS model.} The interface evolution of the \mbox{(1+1)}-dimensional restricted solid-on-solid (RSOS) model is established by the following rule: after choosing a random column, if the height of its two first-neighbouring columns is greater or equal to the chosen one, it grows one unit.
 Symbolically, if \mbox{$h(i+1)-h(i)\ge 0$} and \mbox{$h(i-1)-h(i)\ge 0$}, where $i$ is the column chosen at random, then \mbox{$h(i)\to h(i)+1$}.
-Left plot of Figure~\ref{RSOStilt} shows the saturation velocity as a function of $m^2$, for several system sizes, verifying equation~(\ref{eq:v-sal-m}).
-The measured values of slope $\Lambda$, given in Table~\ref{RSOSdata}, are close to $-0.75$ obtained by several authors with good precision \cite{Krug1992,Oliveira2012}.
-Right plot of Figure~\ref{RSOStilt} shows \mbox{$\langle\abs{\nabla h_m}^2\rangle$} as a function of $m^2$, which verifies equation~(\ref{eq:MSG-h_m}), with measured slope $b$ given in Table~\ref{RSOSdata}.

-Aditionally, Table~\ref{RSOSdata} shows the nonlinear coefficients $\lambda$ of the model calculated by equation~(\ref{eq:lambda}) for several system sizes.
-Notice that the measured coefficients do not change when increasing the size of the system, so the results are valid at the thermodynamic limit.
-We can see that $b\approx 0.58$, which indicates that the MSF decreases as the slope $m$ increases.
-This phenomena is understood from the fact that, when increasing the interface tilt of the RSOS model, the application of their rules decreases to such a point that growth is not possible.
-In addition, the MSF verifies \mbox{$\langle F^2\rangle\le\langle\abs{\nabla h_0}^2\rangle\approx 0.36$}.